 Executive Editor

-Michael Stein is the chair of the Department of Health Law, Policy & Management at Boston University School of Public Health, executive editor of Public Health Post, and author of the new books, Me vs Us: A Health Divided, and Accidental Kindness: A Doctor’s Notes on Empathy.
-He and Sandro Galea have also recently co-authored The Picture of Health, based on PHP writings.
+Michael Stein is the chair of the Department of Health Law, Policy & Management at Boston University School of Public Health, executive editor of Public Health Post, and author most recently of the books, Me vs Us: A Health Divided, and Accidental Kindness: A Doctor’s Notes on Empathy.
+He and Sandro Galea have a new book, The Turning Point: Reflections on a Pandemic, coming out in March 2024.
 He is a physician and health services researcher who is an international authority on the intersection of primary care, mental health, and substance use disorders.

 SHARES